Cross-referencing with Sphinx¶

 Since Sphinx will make all explicit targets available globally, all targets must be unique.

 You can see the complete list of cross-referencing roles at Cross-referencing syntax.
-Next, we will explore the most common ones.
+Next, you will explore the most common ones.

-role can be used to reference any explicit target.
+The ref role can be used to reference any explicit targets.
 For example:

 - :ref:`my target`.